DinoChiesa/ApiLoadGen/README.md

 * `etl1.js`
   a simple command-line nodejs tool that loads the specified "model" file for a job into App Services.

+* `FileReader.js`
+  a line-by-line file reader for nodejs, used by parseCitiesPop.js

+* `parseCitiesPop.js`
+  a one-time use program to parse the txt file containing the list of US cities and population from wikipedia, and populate App Services with that data.

 * `model.json`
   an example model file for use with etl1.js